Extended-Thunder/send-later/index.md

 functionality, but it's also a bit complicated, so bear with me while I walk you through it.

-A dynamic function implements recurrence by putting a *recurrence specification string *in the "nextspec" variable before the function returns.
+A dynamic function implements recurrence by putting a *recurrence specification string* in the `nextspec` variable before the function returns.
 The recurrence specification does one of two things: either it specifies a recurrence type that Send Later knows how to handle internally, after which the dynamic function is "out of the loop" for